adamsilver/adamsilver.io-jekyll/_drafts/2029-01-01-the-disadvantages-of-javascript-polyfills.md

 	// returns 1 when real, returns 2 when polyfilled
 	myObj.a;

-We have defined a property, `a` that is *not* writeable; when we try to assign `2` to the property it is incorrectly allowed - the real implementation does not allow the assignment.
-This should be enough to demonstrate that polyfills are not a good cross-browser [[3](#ref3)] solution.
+We have defined `a` that is *not* writeable; when we try to assign `2` to the property it is incorrectly allowed - the real implementation does not allow the assignment.
+Remember there are other properties that need consideration: `configurable`, `enumerable`, `get` and `set`.
+This should be enough to demonstrate that polyfills are not a good cross-browser solution.

 ## 3. Avoid polyfills.
 Use wrappers!